 Yes, there are.
 You can find some in the fantasy or science fiction genres that feature Sims-like characters or worlds.

-One great recent historical fiction is 'The Nightingale' by Kristin Hannah.
-It tells a powerful story set during World War II.
-Another is 'Circe' by Madeline Miller, which reimagines the story of the mythological figure Circe in a historical context.
-And 'Pachinko' by Min Jin Lee, which explores the lives of a Korean family over generations.
+One great recent historical fiction book is 'The Nightingale' by Kristin Hannah.
+It tells the story of two sisters in France during World War II.
+Another is 'Hamnet' by Maggie O'Farrell, which gives a fictional account of Shakespeare's family.
+Also, 'Pachinko' by Min Jin Lee is excellent.
+It follows a Korean family across generations.